 Palmerston North and Missoula continue to share education exchanges, tourism, cultural links, and a common interest in making our cities vibrant, liveable and sustainable.

 Missoula is situated in Western Montana and is home to the main campus of the University of Montana.

 Nicknamed the “Garden City”, Missoula is located in a deep valley near the Clark Fork River, the Bitterroot River, the Blackfoot River and the Rattlesnake Wilderness area.

-The first inhabitants of the Missoula area were American Indians from the Salish tribe.
+The first inhabitants of the Missoula area were Native Americans from the Salish tribe.
 They called the area "Nemissoolatakoo," from which "Missoula" is derived.
-The word translates roughly to "river of ambush/surprise," a reflection of the inter-tribal fighting common to the area.
-The Indians' first encounter with whites came in 1805 when the Lewis and Clark expedition passed through the Missoula Valley.

 Missoula has an ample tourism industry based on hunting and fishing, and is located within the fly fishing Golden Triangle.
 The nearest ski area is Montana Snowbowl.

 Missoula has a thriving arts scene as well as a diverse and influential music scene.
 The International Wildlife Film Festival is held annually at the historic Wilma Theatre.
 The Missoula Children's Theatre is an international touring program that visits nearly 1,000 communities per year.